blackboy69/pihole_ha/README.md

     ```bash
     curl -sSL https://raw.githubusercontent.com/blackboy69/pihole_ha/main/install.sh | sudo bash
     ```
-    *(Replace the URL if you are using a different repository or branch.)*
 3.  **Answer the interactive prompts** based on the role and settings for this specific node.
 4.  **Repeat steps 1-3 on your second Pi-hole node**, answering the prompts according to its role.